Fiserv-Developer/payments-api/docs/Welcome to Fiserv Payments.md

 # Payment Solutions

+## Payment APIs

+If you want to build your own UI and manage payments within your checkout flow natively within your own site or application, use our RESTful APIs.
+For this, you'll need to have the relevant PCI Compliance capabilities to process raw card data, but you can own the end to end customer experience.

 ## Hosted Payment Page

 Our Hosted Payment Page called 'Connect' allows you to redirect your customer to our payment page when they are checking out.